 Yes, a 14-day money back guarantee on everything I sell.

 Just send an email and let me know you are sending it back.
 Mail it in the original packaging and once I receive it I will reimburse you via credit card or paypal.

 Each art piece is well packed and protected to ensure safe arrival to it's destination.
 Smaller ones are shipped flat sandwiched in between hardboard or foam panels so they do not bend.
 Larger ones are shipped rolled in a high-impact resistant tube.

 Yes, the price depends on the location I ship to.
 I try to use the most affordable and reliable method, usually Canadapost.

 Yes, All my art is shipped world wide.
 A shipment takes about 4 – 12 days to arrive at your doorstep.
 I usually ship within 3 days of your order being placed.

 Yes, all my art is shipped 100% insured.
 If your package is lost or damaged, I will do the best I can to solve this problem.
-If lost or damaged during shipment, I will repair or create a new item for you, without any further cost.
+If lost or damaged during shipment, I will refund your purchase.

 If you wish to display the monotype without matte or mount, you can hang it with small clips near the top corners.
 Just take care to avoid damaging the paper.